Frequently Asked Questions

 What does LAIM believe about the Bible?

+All your dreams may come true with online casino bonus ohne einzahlung sofort 2020.
+All the variety of modern gambling is waiting for you!
 We believe the Bible is God’s Word.
 The Bible for us is a blueprint for Christian living.
 Additionally, the Bible reveals in intimate detail the God who loves us and with whom we share a vital and personal relationship.

 How can I get updates on what you are doing in the field?

 Click here to sign up for our monthly email updates!

 There are millions of people living in native Indian communities in Latin America who do not know Christ, and who will never be reached through conventional mission strategies.
 LAIM provides these indigenous communities with consulting on unique strategies in urban outreach and assists in developing projects based on their specific need.